yusefrich/yusefrich/README.md

 ### web application (back-end) ###
 `BACK--<repo-name>`
+> those are web backend app's created by me, and other projects in the back end.

+`REST--<repo-name>`
+> those are web api's created by me.

+`MONO--<repo-name>`
-> those are web api's created by me, and other projects in the back end.
+> those are web backend structure using the monolithic architecture created by me, and other projects in the back end.

 ### mobile application ###
 `MOB--<repo-name>`